apostrophecms/apostrophe-workflow/README.md

 npm install --save apostrophe-workflow
 ```

 Then configure the `apostrophe-workflow` module in `app.js` with the rest of your modules.
-We'll start with a simple configuration just providing workflow:
+We'll start with a simple configuration just providing workflow.
+We will also turn on the very handy "Modified Documents" dialog box by turning on the `apostrophe-workflow-committables` module, which comes bundled inside `apostrophe-workflow`.
+You do not have to separately install it.

 ```
 'apostrophe-workflow': {
   // IMPORTANT: if you follow the examples below,
   // be sure to set this so the templates work
   alias: 'workflow'
-}
+},
+'apostrophe-workflow-committables': {}
 ```

 ### Adding `parkedId` to your parked pages